jerryjappinen/nhost-demo-client/README.md

 In `uploads` table:

 - I want to create new `upload` objects, if I'm authenticated and my user exists.
 Add `insert` permission:
-  - Row select permissions: "Without any checks"
+  - Row insert permissions: "Without any checks"
-  - Column select permissions: "Toggle all"
+  - Column insert permissions: "Toggle all"
 - I want to read `uploads` whose owner is me.
 Add `select` permission
   - Row select permissions: `{"owner_user_id":{"_eq":"X-Hasura-User-Id"}}`
   - Column select permissions: "Toggle all"
 - I want to change the owner of `uploads` whose current owner is me.
 Add `update` permission
-  - Row select permissions: "Same as select"
+  - Row update permissions: "Same as select"
-  - Column select permissions: `owner_user_id`
+  - Column update permissions: `owner_user_id`
 - I want remove `uploads` whose owner is me.
 Add `delete` permission
-  - Row select permissions: "Same as select, pre update"
+  - Row remove permissions: "Same as select, pre update"

 In `files` table:

 - I want to upload files if I have an account and am logged in.
 Add `insert` permission:
-  - Row select permissions: "Without any checks"
+  - Row insert permissions: "Without any checks"
-  - Column select permissions: "Toggle all"
+  - Column insert permissions: "Toggle all"
 - I want to read files that are in `uploads` whose owner is me.
 Add `select` permission:
   - Row select permissions: `{"_or":[{"upload":{"owner_user_id":{"_eq":"X-Hasura-User-Id"}}},{"uploaded_by_user_id":{"_eq":"X-Hasura-User-Id"}}]}`
   - Column select permissions: "Toggle all"
 - I want to update the `upload_id` of files.
 Add `update` permission:
-  - Row select permissions: "Same as select"
+  - Row update permissions: "Same as select"
-  - Column select permissions: `upload_id`
+  - Column update permissions: `upload_id`
 - I want to remove files.
 Add `delete` permission:
-  - Row select permissions: "Same as select, pre update"
+  - Row remove permissions: "Same as select, pre update"

 We also want files to have viewable link, but not let them be queryable without authorisation.
 This can be achieved using the `public` role: